 - BLOCK/ACCEPT > Exceptions: All Web Traffic, URL Patter, Domains, Category, Web Application Control

-BLOCK/ACCEPT > Mime Type – Use the MIME Type Blocking page to blacklist standard MIME types.
-You can create a MIME type blacklist for either unauthenticated or authenticated users.
+BLOCK/ACCEPT > Mime Type – Use the MIME Type Blocking page to add standard MIME types to your Block List.
+You can create a MIME type block list for either unauthenticated or authenticated users.
 These rules are useful when content is not easily blocked by other methods.

 - BLOCK/ACCEPT > Web Application Control (most) applications; i.e. social media, file sharing, Dropbox, Skype, Google Consumer Apps, etc.

 - BLOCK/ACCEPT > Domains, URL Pattern Allowed – Use these pages to specify Allowed domains or URL patterns.